Jen Royle

-Jennifer L. "Jen" Royle (born September 3, 1974) is a former American sports reporter and writer who is known for working for the YES Network as a New York-based reporter for the MLB New York Yankees baseball team from 2003 to 2006.
+Jennifer L. Royle (born September 3, 1974) is an American former sports reporter and writer who is known for working for the YES Network as a New York–based reporter for the MLB New York Yankees baseball team from 2003 to 2006.
 She is also known as a chef and contestant on ABC's The Taste and Food Network's Beat Bobby Flay.

 Early life and education

-Royle, a native of Mansfield, Massachusetts was born to Francis K. "Frank" Royle (1945-2006) and Dianne (Borriello) Royle.
+Royle, born in Mansfield, Massachusetts, was born to Francis K. "Frank" Royle (1945–2006) and Dianne (Borriello) Royle.
 She attended Mansfield High School in Mansfield, Massachusetts and graduated in 1992.
 Later that year, she attended Salve Regina University and graduated in 1996 with a bachelor's degree.

-Sports Reporter Career
+Sports reporter career

-In 2003, her career began when she was hired as a clubhouse reporter by the YES Network where she would be a regular broadcaster to the New York Yankees before departing in 2006.
+In 2003, Royle's career began when she was hired as a clubhouse reporter by the YES Network, for whom she would be a regular broadcaster to the New York Yankees before departing in 2006.
 Her very first interview was at a locker room at the old Yankee Stadium, where she would ask players questions after the game between the Yankees and the Red Sox.

-After three years working at YES, she worked for the MLB Advanced Media, providing coverage from the New York Yankees clubhouse – regular season and postseason games.
+After three years working at YES, Royle worked for the MLB Advanced Media, providing coverage from the New York Yankees clubhouse – regular season and postseason games.
 Conducted exclusive one-on-one on-camera interviews with various Yankees & MLB players, managers and coaches.
 In May 2008, she joined XM Satellite Radio where she would be reporting two New York City baseball teams such as the New York Yankees and the New York Mets before leaving in 2009.
-A year later, she joined MASN, a Baltimore/Washington D.C. based regional sports network which airs Baltimore Orioles and Washington Nationals games.
+A year later, Royle joined MASN, a Baltimore and Washington D.C.–based regional sports network which airs Baltimore Orioles and Washington Nationals games.
 She then moved on to WJZ-FM in Baltimore, where she became a beat reporter/radio co-host for Orioles and Baltimore Ravens coverage.

-A year prior, she worked for the SB Nation as an MLB Columnist for 5 months before leaving in 2012.
-Next year later, she would join WEEI-FM, a radio station based in Lawrence, Massachusetts, where she served as radio talk show host.
-Same year later, she joined the Boston Herald, serving as a news reporter for covering the Boston Celtics, Boston Red Sox, Boston Bruins and the New England Patriots.
+A year prior, Royle worked for the SB Nation as an MLB Columnist for five months before leaving in 2012.
+A year later, she would join WEEI-FM, a radio station based in Lawrence, Massachusetts, where she served as radio talk show host.
+A further year later, Royle joined the Boston Herald, serving as a news reporter covering the Boston Celtics, Boston Red Sox, Boston Bruins and the New England Patriots.